elviafranco/burger/README.md

 ## Heroku Link

 ## Motivation
 I was motivated to complete this project to gain additional exposure to the Model-View-Controller (MVC) paradigm and to gain additional experience with Object-relational mapping.
 MVC is an architectural pattern that I had not been familiarized with before and through this project, I learned how to structure my codebase efficiently.
-Additional, my experience with this project taught me more about ORM to create reusable methods for querying a database.
+Additionally, my experience with this project taught me more about ORM to create reusable methods for querying a database.

 ## Tech Used
 * Express.js